 As with any muscle group; you’re going to need a combination of both compound and isolation exercises; some are always going to be more effective than others across different areas and for very different reasons.

 You need to perform the exercises that are specifically going to lead to enhanced size and appearance rather than for strength.
 That's why most of the rep ranges will be range anywhere from 6 - 15 reps rather than 3 reps.
 This is all about growth over strength.
-The two are very different goals.
+The two are very different fitness goals.

 With this in mind; let’s take a look at some of the most effective exercises you’ll need to perform.

 Here are hands down some of the best compound and isolation exercises to develop wider shoulders.